Conference theme and tracks

 10:15 - 10:45 | Empowering AI in Semiconductor Manufacturing Through Effective Data Practices In this session, we will explore the foundational role of data governance and data management in driving AI initiatives within semiconductor manufacturing.
 Effective data governance ensures that organisations maintain high data quality, compliance, and security, which are crucial for successful AI applications like predictive maintenance and process optimization.
 Additionally, a robust data management system enables seamless data integration and analysis.
 Ultimately, data governance and data management form the backbone of a successful AI strategy in semiconductor manufacturing, empowering organizations to harness the full potential of their data assets for greater operational efficiency. |

-*Michael Thavarajah Principal Engineer, Intel Corporation |
+Michael Thavarajah Principal Engineer, Intel Malaysia |

 Coffee Break | ||